slatedocs/slate/source/includes/administration/_reports_pricing_v2.md

 `GET /reports/organization_pricing?organization_id=:id&start_date:=end_date=&end_date=:end_date`

 Retrieves a list of usage grouped by currency and containing categories and their products.
 There is a cost sum at the currency, category and product level of granularity.
-This will create a report using applied pricings from the closest reseller to the organization.
+Generates a report using applied pricings from the closest reseller to the organization, not including itself.

 **Query Parameters**